trenttuckerr/personal-fe/README.md

 🚀 **Intuitive UI**: Immerse yourself in the frontend's sleek and intuitive user interface, demonstrating user-centric design principles.

-⚡️ **Real-Time Magic**: Witness the magic of React as our app provides real-time updates and dynamic interactions, eliminating the need for page reloads.
+⚡️ **Real-Time Magic**: Witness the magic of React as the app provides real-time updates and dynamic interactions, eliminating the need for page reloads.

 🎨 **Modularity in Mind**: Delve into the modular and component-based approach, empowering myself as the developer to easily customize and extend features.